Navigating Short Term Rental Ownership in Florida June 2026

 A key way they’ve attempted regulation is to require additional registration and taxes at the local level.
 Discretionary sales surtax, local option transient rental tax, local lodging tax and more may need to be collected depending on the county and municipality you are located in.

-The first step in navigating your local requirements is to identify which county your vacation rental is in.
+The first step in working through your local requirements is to identify which county your vacation rental is in.
 Let’s use a condo unit in Miami Beach as an example.

 Rules & Regulations